18 Best Places to Visit in California During Winter

 1. Solvang

-For a fantastic place to visit in California in winter, opt for the charming town of Solvang, for a weekend getaway full of beautiful scenery and great wine.
+For a fantastic place to visit in California in winter, consider the charming town of Solvang, for a weekend getaway full of beautiful scenery and great wine.

 Solvang is in the heart of Santa Barbara Wine Country, with ample wineries to choose from and more affordable prices than Napa or Sonoma up north.
 You can explore some of the wineries, like Rusack Vineyards, on your own or book a tour, like this one, where you’ll be driven around by a local and knowledgeable guide (woohoo for built-in DDs!) to four of the best wineries in the area.